fanyangxyz/fanyangxyz.github.io/_posts/2025-10-04-recoloring.md

 I initially tried K-means (a clustering algorithm) for this task.
 The color of each pixel is then defined as the center of the cluster that it belongs to.
 However, such hard assignment has issues.
-If there are highlihgts in the image, the clustering result will have either have divided patches instead of smooth gradients, or just simply omit the color change.
+If there are highlights in the image, the clustering result will either have divided patches instead of smooth gradients, or just simply omit the color change.
 See the examples below.
 The areas in the red circle are where the problems are.